Escalation Management: How to Manage It Effectively

 Step 3: Communicate the escalation process

-Once the escalation flow is finalized, the next step is to communicate the process to your stakeholders including all your customer service agents, supervisors and other supporting team members.
+Once the escalation flow is finalized, the next step is to communicate the process to your stakeholders including all your contact center agents, supervisors and other supporting team members.
 Clear communication about the process ensures everyone involved with the escalation is aware of the process and knows what to do next, reducing unnecessary delays in response and resolution.

 Step 4: Constantly analyze and improve